simonw/datasette/README.md

 ![Downloads table rendered by datasette](https://static.simonwillison.net/static/2017/datasette-downloads.png)

-## datasette serve options

-    Usage: datasette serve [OPTIONS] [FILES]...

-      Serve up specified SQLite database files with a web UI

-    Options:
-      -i, --immutable PATH      Database files to open in immutable mode -h, --host TEXT           Host for server.
-Defaults to 127.0.0.1 which means only connections from the local machine will be allowed.
-Use 0.0.0.0 to listen to all IPs and allow access from other machines.
-      -p, --port INTEGER        Port for server, defaults to 8001 --reload                  Automatically reload if code or metadata change detected - useful for development
-      --cors                    Enable CORS by serving Access-Control-Allow-
-                                Origin: *
-      --load-extension PATH     Path to a SQLite extension to load --inspect-file TEXT       Path to JSON file created using "datasette inspect"
-      -m, --metadata FILENAME   Path to JSON file containing license/source metadata
-      --template-dir DIRECTORY  Path to directory containing custom templates --plugins-dir DIRECTORY   Path to directory containing custom plugins --static STATIC MOUNT     mountpoint:path-to-directory for serving static files
-      --memory                  Make /_memory database available
-      --config CONFIG           Set config option using configname:value docs.datasette.io/en/stable/config.html
-      --version-note TEXT       Additional note to show on /-/versions --help-config             Show available config options
-      --help                    Show this message and exit.

 ## metadata.json

 If you want to include licensing and source information in the generated datasette website you can do so using a JSON file that looks something like this: